particle-iot/docs/src/content/reference/device-os/firmware.md

 - `frequency`: the PWM frequency: between 1 Hz and 65535 Hz (default 500 Hz) on Gen 2 devices (Photon, P1, Electron). _Since 0.6.0:_ between 1 Hz and `analogWriteMaxFrequency(pin)`.
 {{/if}}
 {{#if has-nrf52}}
-- `frequency`: the PWM frequency: between 4 Hz and `analogWriteMaxFrequency(pin)`, currently 500 kHz on Gen 3 devices (Argon, Boron, Xenon).
+- `frequency`: the PWM frequency:from 5 Hz to `analogWriteMaxFrequency(pin)`, currently 500 kHz on Gen 3 devices (Argon, Boron, Xenon).
 The default value is 500 Hz.
 {{/if}}